-- The leaves are the prime part of the plant.
-Small stems are okay, but thicker stems and stalks should be discarded because they tend to be bitter.
+The leaves are the prime part of the plant used in cooking.
+Basil leaves are large and have a smooth texture marked with a series of veins.
+It is okay to include the small stems in dishes.
+Thicker stems and stalks should be discarded because they tend to be bitter.
 The stems and large veins also contain compounds that will cause pesto to turn brown and dark.

-- Although pinching back the flowers will encourage more leaf growth, the creamy-white flowers are edible.
+If you grow basil, pinching back the flowers will encourage more leaf growth and produce large plants by the end of the season.
+However, the white flowers are edible.

 - When substituting fresh basil for dried, triple the amount.